-Mr. DISRAELI expressed his dislike to secrecy, and declared that he did not share the apprehensions entertained in other quarters respecting the alleged perils attending the inquiries of the Committee.
+DISRAELI expressed his dislike to secrecy, and d that he did not share the apprehensions enterin other quarters' respecting the alleged perils ing the inquiries of the Committee.

-The relative advantages of an open or secret investigation were briefly discussed by Mr. Drummond, Mr. Ellice, Mr. Roche, Mr. J. Ball, Mr. T. Duncombe, Mr. Napier, Sir H. Willoughby, and Mr. Bowyer.
-Ultimately, Mr. Roebuck yielded to the evident wish of the House, and withdrew his motion for a secret investigation, recapitulating at the same time the reasons which led him to believe that a close committee would have been the best.
+relative advantages of an open or secret investiwere briefly discussed by Mr. Drummond, Mr. Mr. Roche, Mr. J. Ball, Mr. T. Duncombe, apier, Sir H. Willoughby, and Mr. Bowyer. tely, Mr. Roebuck yielded to the evident wish of use, and withdrew his motion for a secret invesa, recapitulating at the same time the reasons led him to believe that a close committee would een the best.

-The house then went into committee of supply, and were principally occupied with the Army Estimates, which were gone through.
+house then went into committee of supply, and rincipally occupied with the Army Estimates, were gone through.